bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/matching-engine.md

 title: Matching Engine
 ---

-Binance DEX is the native marketplace on Beacon Chain , allowing you to exchange digital assets issued and listed on it.
+Binance DEX is the native marketplace on BNB Beacon Chain , allowing you to exchange digital assets issued and listed on it.
 The matching happens within the blockchain nodes and all of the transactions are recorded on-chain, therefore forming a complete, auditable ledger of activity.

 > ATTENTION: The match logic on DEX is quite different from normal centralized exchange.